ChrisTordi/Data-Visualization/assignment3/README.txt

 Parallel Coordinates: Our parallel coordinates visualization is made up of 5 vertical bar.
-Each bar represents a column from our csv file.
+Each bar represents a column from our csv file with points placed along each bar according to their respective values.
+The lines serve to relate multiple data points from the same flight to allow viewers to discern relationships between the data.

-How to see your websites (i.e., which files to open in Chrome) How to read your visualizations.
-What animations/interactions does it contain?
+Hovering over a line highlights each line red and displays a tooltip for that specific flight.
+Moving the cursor off of the line will return the color to blue.
+Clicking a line will toggle each line for that flight and turn those lines red and increase line thickness.
+This will persist until one of the lines associated with that flight is clicked again.

-What purpose do they serve?
+The animations and interactions allow viewers to easily see relationships within a flight and compared to other flights.
+The coloring scheme also makes flights that are hovered over "pop-out"